orbs-network/pbft-typescript/README.md

 - [V] PBFT onLeaderChange should count itself
 - [V] Generate new block via a blocks provider?
 - [ ] implement new-view
+- [ ] suggest block in new-view (inside PP)
+- [ ] extract block util
+- [ ] trigger once, prepared, elected, new-view, committed.
-- [ ] missing protection against byzantine attacks with wrong term/view
+- [ ] missing protection against byzantine attacks with wrong term/view/message/senderId etc.
+- [ ] Nodes can pretend to be other nodes => sign all messages
-- [ ] add isMember, and call it from pbft
+- [ ] Unsubscribe gossip on dispose of PBFT
 - [ ] timeout should be configurable, currently values are hardcoded in the tests and builder
 - [ ] timed tests are flaky
-- [ ] Nodes can pretend to be other nodes => sign all messages
-- [ ] Unsubscribe gossip on dispose of PBFT
+- [ ] add isMember, and call it from pbft